FieldRoboticsLab/MultiVessel_Simulation/README.md

 motion planning algorithms for unmanned surface vehicles under realistic scenarios where multiple vessels travel around as they do in the real world.
-Once a planning algorithm is developed for USVs, it is crucial to test a planning algorithm under scenarios hat closely resemble real world conditions, which include environmental disturbances and real marine traffic.
+Once a planning algorithm is developed for USVs, it is crucial to test a planning algorithm under scenarios that closely resemble real world conditions, which include environmental disturbances and real marine traffic.
 To this end, we present an open-source Virtual RobotX-based simulation environment that enables researchers to add an arbitrary number of vessels and manually defined their routes, or automatically